 Glenmoore home prices are not only among the most expensive in Pennsylvania, but Glenmoore real estate also consistently ranks among the most expensive in America.

-Glenmoore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Glenmoore is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Glenmoore who work in management occupations (14.95%), sales jobs (13.19%), and office and administrative support (10.82%).
+Unlike some towns, Glenmoore isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Glenmoore are a mix of both white- and blue-collar jobs.
+Overall, Glenmoore is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Glenmoore who work in management occupations (20.79%), sales jobs (11.65%), and office and administrative support (10.93%).

 Also of interest is that Glenmoore has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Glenmoore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glenmoore residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Glenmoore include German, Italian, English, and Welsh.
+Important ancestries of people in Glenmoore include German, Irish, Italian, English, and Polish.

 The most common language spoken in Glenmoore is English.
-Other important languages spoken here include German and Spanish.
+Other important languages spoken here include Spanish and German/Yiddish.